 |0 – 0 =||0|

-Markup Formula in Excel (with excel template)
+Markup Calculation in Excel

 Now let us take the real-life example of Apple Inc.’s published financial statement for the last three accounting periods.
 Based on publicly available financial information the Markup of Apple Inc. can be calculated for the accounting years 2016 to 2018.

-For the calculation of markup margin first, we have calculated average selling price and average cost price using the below-given formula-
+We have calculated average selling price and average cost price using the below-given formula-

 So the below-given template has the values of Average selling price and average cost price for the calculation of markup.